OKGenTool/okgentool/demo/readme.md

 # Pet Store Server Demo

 This demo demonstrates the main features of **OkGenTool**.
 It's using a widely known OpenAPI Description (OAD), **[Pet Store](https://github.com/swagger-api/swagger-petstore/blob/master/src/main/resources/openapi.yaml)**, that contains several operations that a common API usually supports.
 Bellow are the steps to setup and run the project **PetStoreServer** using **OkGenTool**.

+### Before you begin
+Before you begin, note that this demo takes in consideration some assumptions, and it's important to validate them before running the demo, to ensure that everything runs as expected.
+If these assumptions are not verified, a developer who wants to run the demo should make the necessary adjustments by it's own.
+The assumptions are:
+- The demo is running on a Windows system
+- IntelliJ is previously installed with kotlin compiler
+- [`curl`](https://curl.se/) is installed on the running system

 ## 1. Setup and generate code
 1. Download this demo to a local folder on your computer.
 Example: `C:\ISEL\PS\okgentool\demo`